KapitalWise/kw_sc_api_docs/_api/goalRecommendations_get.md

 title: /users/:id/goals
 position: 1.6
 type: get
-description: Recommend goals for a user
+description: Recommended financial goals for a user
 parameters:
 content_markdown: |-
-  Returns a set of goal recommendations for the user {: .info}
+  Returns a set of goal recommendations for the user based on the next best action algorithm.
+We consider the user's current financial habits and spending patterns to recommend the set of goals that the user would want to save towards.
+  {: .info}
 left_code_blocks:
   - code_block: |-